artsy/artsy.github.io/_posts/2019-12-03-ios-learning-group.markdown

 Group, we set learning objectives for the five sessions.
 Here was the original plan:

 - **Week 1**: This week, we will cover how iOS software is developed, QA'd, and deployed.
-By the end of this session, all participants should be able to pull the latest code from [Eigen](https://github.com/artsy/eigen) and [Emission](https://github.com/artsy/emission), see their work in an iOS simulator, and link the two projects together.
+By the end of this session, all participants should be able to pull the latest code from [Eigen](https://github.com/artsy/eigen) (our native iOS repo) and [Emission](https://github.com/artsy/emission) (our React Native repo), see their work in an iOS simulator, and link the two projects together.
-- **Week 2**: This week, we will cover what makes React Native distinct from React on the web, as well as how Artsy leverages shared infrastructure (such as [Palette](https://github.com/artsy/palette)) to make it easier for engineers to work in either one.
+- **Week 2**: This week, we will cover what makes React Native distinct from React on the web, as well as how Artsy leverages shared infrastructure (such as our design-system, [Palette](https://github.com/artsy/palette)) to make it easier for engineers to work in either one.
 - **Week 3**: This week, we will cover how to create a new view controller.
 View controllers are the main unit of composition for native iOS apps, and we integrate our "Scene" React components _as_ view controllers.
 This includes routing between view controller, from both native Objective-C and React Native code.
 - **Week 4**: This week, we will create our own React component to fit within the new view controller from Week 3.
-  This will be a Relay container, fetching data from [Metaphysics](https://github.com/artsy/metaphysics) v2.
+  This will be a Relay container, fetching data from our GraphQL API, [Metaphysics](https://github.com/artsy/metaphysics).
 We will cover how to fetch data, how to _re_-fetch data, as well as how Eigen and Emission integrate together to provide client-side API response caches (both Relay and others).
 - **Week 5**: This is the final week.
 Participants are asked to bring an iOS bug from their product team's backlog that they would like to fix.
 Pairing is encouraged.